AleNegrini/CCA131-Required-Skills/README.md

 - Insert the script path

 Examples of scripts are reported here https://hadoop.apache.org/docs/r2.8.0/hadoop-project-dist/hadoop-common/RackAwareness.html

+An alternate way to assign racks to hosts is the following one:
+- Hosts
+- Select host
+- Actions -> Assign rack

 ### Install new type of I/O compression library in cluster
+- Install the GPLEXTRAS5 parcel
+- yum install lzo lzop on each host
+- add the gplextras repo and yum install hadoop-lzo on all hosts
+- added com.hadoop.compression.lzo.LzopCodec, and com.hadoop.compression.lzo.LzoCodec to the list of codecs
+- enabled mapreduce.map.output.compress and set
 ### Revise YARN resource assignment based on user feedback
 ### Commission/decommission a node
 - Click Hosts tab